 With Yakisugi (shou sugi ban) we must differentiate between wood and colour longevity.
 While heat treatment preserves the wood, a re-oiling schedule is necessary to maintain colour.
 We recommend you live with your Yakisugi (shou Sugi Ban) for several years before considering re-oiling, given the chance you will enjoy how the product develops a rich patina with time — not to mention avoiding the unnecessary maintenance costs.

-What makes Japanese Cypress best for Shou Sugi Ban?
+What makes the best Shou Sugi Ban?